Vinod Sekhar: Philanthropy

 Sekhar is the founder of the Vinod Sekhar Foundation, which was founded to undertake various initiatives to alleviate poverty, provide healthcare and education, and support the most vulnerable communities including the indigenous, disabled, old folks, children, refugees, and poor.

 Sekhar is a proponent of social capitalism, a system that interconnects profitability with the social good.
 He supports upcoming entrepreneurs whose business ideas embrace the system.

 Personal life

 Sekhar is the youngest son of Sukumari Nair and B.C.
 Sekhar, also known as Mr. Natural Rubber, who, for a time, provided significant inputs in the global natural rubber industry.
 He has three siblings.
 He is married to Winy Sekhar with whom he has two daughters, Petra and Tara.

-Sekhar said in a 2021 interview that he was a "close friend" of the Malaysian Prime Minister Anwar Ibrahim.
+Sekhar claimed in a 2021 interview to be a "close friend" of Malaysian Prime Minister Anwar Ibrahim.

 Awards

 In 2008, Grant Thornton awarded Sekhar the Malaysian Corporate Leader of the year.
 In 2024, Sekhar was awarded the Bhartiya Mahantam Vikas Puraskar 2023-24.